junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "God is defeated, the Earth is peaceful now, everyone is finally free."
 Castiel tells him, leaving the obvious hint unsaid.

 "Too good to be true.
 Sounds like the end of the line."
-Dean murmurs, getting the twisted feeling around the gut.
+Dean murmurs, getting the twisted feeling all around his gut.
 "He's not dead, is he?"
 His throat is tightened just for thinking that.

 "No, he's fine."
 Castiel answers immediately, "You're fine too."